-Special Designated Areas - Areas where amplified sound, symbolic structures and exhibits may be used or displayed within the time, place and manner specified by university policies.
+Special Designated Areas – Areas where amplified sound, exhibits, and symbolic structures may be used or displayed within the time, place and manner specified by university policies.
 Special designated areas on the San Marcos and Round Rock campuses include:

-Bobcat Trail located between the university Academic Services Building and Evans Liberal Arts Building on the San Marcos campus and
+Bobcat Trail located between the Academic Services Building and Evans Liberal Arts Building on the San Marcos campus;

-the mall (grassy area) located on the south side of the Avery Building on the Round Rock campus.
+the Mall (grassy area) located on the south side of the Avery Building on the Round Rock campus and;

 Significant University Interests – These include:

-maintaining security, health, and safety for persons and property on campus;
+maintaining security, health, and safety for persons and property on both campuses;

 preserving an academic atmosphere (classes meeting in their settings should not be disrupted; quiet is necessary in areas assigned for study; social, recreational, and developmental programs and other university activities should not be disrupted);